expo/expo/docs/pages/guides/permissions.md

 }
 ```

-Many of these properties are also directly configurable using the [Expo config plugin](/guides/config-plugins) properties associated with the library that adds them.
+Many of these properties are also directly configurable using the [config plugin](/guides/config-plugins) properties associated with the library that adds them.
 For example, with [`expo-media-library`](/versions/latest/sdk/media-library) you can configure photo permission messages like this:

 ```json
 {